vegardit/haxe-strings/README.md

 All classes are located in the package `hx.strings` or below.

-The library has been extensively unit tested (over 1,800 individual test cases) on the targets C++, C#, Flash, HashLink, Java, JavaScript (Node.js and PhantomJS), Neko, PHP 5, PHP 7 and Python 3.
+The library has been extensively unit tested (over 1,800 individual test cases) on the targets C++, C#, Flash, HashLink, Java, JavaScript (Node.js and PhantomJS), Neko, PHP 7 and Python 3.

 **Note:**
 * When targeting PHP ensure the [php_mbstring](http://php.net/manual/en/book.mbstring.php) extension is enabled in the `php.ini` file.
 This extension is required for proper UTF-8 support.